Azure/iotedge/doc/NotaryContentTrust.md

 ```
 `trust_dir` is the location where the trust directory gets initialized and downloaded. `remote_server` has a sub field `url` which configures the URL of the registry server host name.

 Notary needs authorization credentials to communicate to the Notary Server.
 For this, a Service Principal for the Azure Container Registry with Owner and Push access must be created.
-Follow instructions in [this](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal) link to create Service Principal.
+Follow instructions in [this](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal) link to create a Service Principal.
 The base64 encoding of username and password for the Service Principal will be used to create an environment variable for Notary called `NOTARY_AUTH`

 `echo -n "username:password" | base64`
 `export NOTARY_AUTH=<copy-the-encoded-stringhere>`